Master of Public Health Dietetic Concentration

 Objectives:

-Complete a required supervised practice/experience through an ACEND accredited Dietetic Internship (DI), Coordinated (CP), Future Graduate (FG) or International Dietitian Education (IDE) Program or an Individualized Supervised Practice Pathway (ISPP) offered through an ACEND- accredited program.
-Information on ACEND-accredited programs at www.eatrightpro.org/acend.
+2. Complete required supervised practice/experience through an ACEND-accredited Dietetic Internship, Coordinated Program, Graduate Program, or an Individualized Supervised Practice Pathway offered through an ACEND-accredited program.

-Pass a national examination administered by the Commission on Dietetic Registration (CDR).
-For more information regarding the examination, refer to CDR’s Website at www.cdrnet.org.
-In order to maintain the credential, an RDN must complete continuing professional educational.
+3. Pass a national examination administered by the Commission on Dietetic Registration.
+For more information regarding the examination, refer to CDR’s website.

 MTSU’s MPH-DC